marco-sca/CRTCalibrationAnalysis/README.md

 ## 2.1.4 LArSoft and icaruscode
 LArSoft [[5](#ref5)] is a toolkit that provides a software infrastructure and algorithms for the simulation, reconstruction and analysis of events in LArTPCs.
 The toolkit, coded in C++, is based on the *art* event processing framework.
 This framework coordinates event processing via configurable, pluggable modules that add data to, and drop data from events.
-The code `CRTCalibrationAnalysis_module.cc` is plugged in the personal `icaruscode` build, and as such is written
+The code `CRTCalibrationAnalysis_module.cc` is plugged in the personal `icaruscode` build, and because of this is written in the *art* framework.
+A Wiki for the ICARUS simulation and reconstruction software can be found [here](https://sbnsoftware.github.io/icaruscode_wiki/Wiki).

 </details>